Dennis Kucinich: Health care

 Kucinich believes that health care is a "right in a democratic society".
 He is a critic of the for-profit health insurance and pharmaceutical industries, and is concerned about the large number of uninsured and underinsured in the United States.
 He contends that if the for-profit insurance system's overhead, such as "stock options, executive salaries, [and] advertising", were used for medically necessary care, there would be enough money in the system to cover everyone at no extra cost.

 In July 2009, the House Education and Labor Committee approved an amendment by Kucinich to its version of the unsuccessful America's Affordable Health Choices Act of 2009 by a vote of 27-19, with 14 Democrats and 13 Republicans voting for it.
 The amendment empowers the Secretary of Health and Human Services to waive the federal law that preempts state law on employee-related health care, the Employee Retirement Income Security Act, in response to state requests.
 It has been speculated that the amendment's bipartisan support was for its appeal to states' rights in supporting progressive legislation.
 In the past, states attempting to enact single-payer reforms had been sued and stopped under ERISA.
 It has also been speculated that the law would open up vital new avenues for promoting and implementing a single-payer system, as newly unbound states would show single-payer's success, just as Saskatchewan did for Canada.
 But the Kucinich Amendment was stripped from the merged House bill.
 Speaker Nancy Pelosi said that it would have violated Obama's promise that Americans who liked their health insurance could keep it.

 In March 2010, Kucinich announced that he supported the Affordable Care Act, after previously indicating opposition.
+According to The Washington Post, his switch was the first in a vital flurry of holdout representatives switching to yes votes.